The Water Crisis

 Rural populations worldwide search long distances and rely on open source surface water for drinking, cooking, washing and everyday living

-BridgIT actively pursues areas that are the most impoverished, and our aim when providing a water system focuses on non-existent water infrastructure.
+BridgIT actively pursues the most impoverished areas, and our aim when providing a water system focuses on non-existent water infrastructure.
 Three out of four people in developing countries live in rural areas and mainly depend on subsistence agriculture for survival and livelihood, which is why we concentrate our efforts on rural areas.

 Accessibility Improves Community Wellbeing